 We found that graphene-cultured neurons maintain the characteristic periodicity of ~190 nm of the MPS (graphene, 195.6 ± 20.8 nm vs. glass, 196.7 ± 14.9 nm, Figure 4g).
 However, the super-resolution approach also allowed us to distinguish the presence of regions in which the MPS expands radially (white arrows in Figure 4c,f).
 These are compatible either with zones of minor compaction within axonal bundles 56, or with increased diameter of single axons.
 The number of MPS radial expansions was quantified over an axonal length of 10 µm and we found that on graphene they were more than halved with respect to the control (Figure 4h).
 These data confirm the observation that on graphene axonal bundles are tightly organized already at the early developmental stage (Figure S1c,d), but also suggest that axons therein may have a stretched structure, which would well correlate with their increased length (Figure 1).

 We next exploited transmission electron microscopy (TEM) to analyze whether and how the MT organization is affected by this topological rearrangement.
 In detail, we quantified the spacing between adjacent couples of MTs in longitudinal sections of the DRG culture on graphene in comparison with the control (Figure 4i).
 We found that on graphene the intratubular distance was significantly reduced by 19%, when compared to the control (Figure 4j).
 In order to exclude an effect of the axon caliber on this measure 57, we quantified the mean axon diameter and the number of MTs per axon, which were found to be comparable in the two cases (Figure S5).
 Accordingly, a parallel immunofluorescence quantification of tubulin showed that the mean fluorescence intensity of Alexa488-labelled βIII-tubulin is similar for DRG cultures grown on graphene and control (Figure S6).
-Moreoverwe measured the length for which the pairs of MTs arranged into adjacent arrays remains parallel along the same axon, finding that this parameter exhibits a remarkable 42% increase in graphene with respect to the control (Figure 4k).
-Thus, our data indicate that MTs are closer and straighter in axons on graphene than on the control substrate.
+Moreover, we measured the length for which the pairs of MTs arranged into adjacent arrays remains parallel along the same axon, finding that this parameter exhibits a remarkable 42% increase in graphene with respect to the control (Figure 4k), indicating that MTs are closer and straighter in axons on graphene than on the control substrate.
 This can be easily explained by the electrostatic interaction experienced by axons on graphene (Fig. 3), which may increase their adhesion to the substrate, finally changing their three-dimensional architecture and forcing them to remain straighter than on the control substrate.
-Overall, our results suggest that the interaction between graphene and neurons does not dramatically alter the axonal ultrastructural organization, maintaining a similar total number and integrity of MTs and MPS, but rather confers to axons and elongated morphology.
+Overall, our results suggest that the interaction between graphene and neurons does not dramatically alter the axonal ultrastructural organization, maintaining a similar total number and integrity of MTs and MPS, but rather confers to axons an elongated morphology.
 This effect may also provide another cause for the observed stall of NGF signaling endosomes (Figure 2).
 Indeed, transient radial expansions of axonal diameter were recently described to facilitate the processivity of the fast-moving retrograde carriers 58.
 Accordingly, the inhibition of these expansions prompted by graphene (Figure 4h), along with the reduced MT interdistance (Figure 4j), might create a more crowded space that inhibits cargo mobility and reduces the retrograde transport of NGF-loaded endosomes, ultimately favoring their local action on axon outgrowth.

 Conclusions